dileep99999/Phishing-URL/README.md

 Testing of the given url through the deployed website will be predicted whether it is legitimate or not by using Naive Bayes trained model.

 # Model Deployment
-Inorer to deploy the model into a web browser flask technology is used.
+Inorder to deploy the model into a web browser flask technology is used.

 # Result
 Observations: